Because of Him

 Because of Him is a 1946 American romantic comedy film directed by Richard Wallace and starring Deanna Durbin, Charles Laughton and Franchot Tone.

 Plot

-Kim Walker (Deanna Durbin) is an ambitious waitress who dreams of being on the stage.
-She tricks respected stage actor John Sheridan (Charles Laughton) into signing a letter of introduction.
-Thanks to the forged letter, Kim then wins the role of Sheridan's co-star in his next play, much to the disgust of the writer Paul Taylor (Franchot Tone).
+Kim Walker is an ambitious waitress who dreams of being on the stage.
+She tricks respected stage actor John Sheridan into signing a letter of introduction.
+Thanks to the forged letter, Kim then wins the role of Sheridan's co-star in his next play, much to the disgust of the writer Paul Taylor.